JaceDeane/pokeRGBplus/TO DO.md

 - Add RBY music for Pokémon Center, Bicycle Music, etc.

+- Add a "no intro" version of the Rival encounter theme for post-battle

 - (!)
 Playback sound of the R/B `Title Screen` track is bugged

 - Create unique Gen II-styled arrangements of the original Gen I music tracks